aggeloschat/CPY/README.md

 3. Create the data tree
 4. ??
 Create a table that holds the values ??
 5. Run tests for syntax()

+ToFixStuff:
+    1. Check if_statement and else_statement more carefuly
+    2.